wizo06/japanese/docs/Fundamentals/particles.md

 *Normal English*
 Bob: Are you a student?
-Alice: No, Tom is **also** not student.
+Alice: No, Tom is not student either.

----

-Sometimes the "comment" of the new topic doesn't have to be "consistent" with the comment of the old topic, as long as the comments are not contradicting each other.
+**Function 2: Provide additional information**

 **Example 1**